Research seminar – Wednesday 3 July 2019, 16.00 – room W416

 • Little or no precautionary measures.

 Arno R. Lodder is a professor of Internet Governance and Regulation at Vrije Universiteit Amsterdam and Of Counsel SOLV lawyers.
-He is visiting research fellows at CIPPM, Summer 2019.
+He is visiting research fellows at CIPPM / Jean Monnet Centre of Excellence, Summer 2019.